Choropleth map: Geometry: aggregation districts

 In a choropleth map, the districts are usually previously defined entities such as governmental or administrative units (e.g., counties, provinces, countries), or districts created specifically for statistical aggregation (e.g., census tracts), and thus have no expectation of correlation with the geography of the variable.
 That is, boundaries of the colored districts may or may not coincide with the location of changes in the geographic distribution being studied.
 This is in direct contrast to chorochromatic and isarithmic maps, in which region boundaries are defined by patterns in the geographic distribution of the subject phenomenon.

 Using pre-defined aggregation regions has a number of advantages, including: easier compilation and mapping of the variable (especially in the age of GIS and the Internet with its many sources of data), recognizability of the districts, and the applicability of the information to further inquiry and policy tied to the individual districts.
 A prime example of this would be elections, in which the vote total for each district determines its elected representative.

 However, it can result in a number of issues, generally due to the fact that the constant color applied to each aggregation district makes it look homogeneous, masking an unknown degree of variation of the variable within the district.
 For example, a city may include neighborhoods of low, moderate, and high family income, but be colored with one constant "moderate" color.
-Thus, real-world patterns may not conform to the regional unit symbolized.
+Thus, real-world spatial patterns may not conform to the regional unit symbolized.
 Because of this, issues such as the ecological fallacy and the modifiable areal unit problem (MAUP) can lead to major misinterpretations of the data depicted, and other techniques are preferable if one can obtain the necessary data.

 These issues can be somewhat mitigated by using smaller districts, because they show finer variations in the mapped variable, and their smaller visual size and increased number reduces the likelihood that the map user makes judgments about the variation within a single district.
 However, they can make the map overly complex, especially if there is not a meaningful geographic pattern in the variable (i.e., the map looks like randomly scattered colors).
 Although representing specific data in large regions can be misleading, the familiar district shapes can make the map clearer and easier to interpret and remember.
 The choice of regions will ultimately depend on the map's intended audience and purpose.
 Alternatively, the dasymetric technique can sometimes be employed to refine the region boundaries to more closely match actual changes in the subject phenomenon.

 Because of these issues, for many variables, one may prefer an isarithmic (for a quantitative variable) or chorochromatic map (for a qualitative variable), in which the region boundaries are based on the data itself.
 However, in many cases such detailed information is simply not available, and the choropleth map is the only feasible option.